PriceWang/DeepECG/README.md

 - Binary Neural Network

-    This rebuilds model from a pre-trained CNN model and use **binarized weights**.
+    This rebuilds model from a pre-trained CNN model and use **binary weights**.
 The weights are in this format:

     <div align=center> <img src="https://latex.codecogs.com/gif.latex?%5Cpm%7B1%7D"> </div>